 Sue Kiesewetter reports:

-During the closing northbound Liberty-Fairfield Road traffic will detour east on Hamilton-Mason Road, north on Ohio 747 and west on Princeton Road.
+Northbound Liberty-Fairfield Road traffic will detour east on Hamilton-Mason Road, north on Ohio 747 and west on Princeton Road.
 Southbound traffic would reverse the route.

-Posted in: News |
+Posted in: News, Traffic |